 Copper and alloys primarily based upon copper are resistant to fouling, as it is toxic to organisms such as algae and seaweed, making them suitable for subsea applications.
-Therefore, compared with most other types of metal, the level of build-up is relatively modest and it can usually be dislodged and removed by wiping away.
+Therefore, compared with most other types of metal, the level of build-up on copper metals is relatively modest.
+This build-up can usually be dislodged and removed by wiping away.

 Copper and copper-based alloys provide excellent corrosion resistance due to the existence of a passive film that forms when the component is exposed to oxygen.
 At first, this gives the copper a light pink appearance.